ankitsaini345/InventoryManagement/README.md

-##Todo
+## Todo

-1 Cancelled Product list
+ Cancelled Product list
-3 last 30 days products/transactions by default and option to show all product 4 bill remainder
+ last 30 days products/transactions by default and option to show all product bill remainder

+ convert angular forms, add validation

+ ## Test
+ s.no. in table